WHAT IS THE ENGINEERING APPRENTICESHIP ?

 Apprenticeship is a system of employment based training and education which enables a person to obtain the skills, knowledge and education required to satisfactorily perform the core skills of their chosen trade.The Irish apprentice system comprises seven phases.The first, third, fifth and seventh phases are completed with the employer on-the-job.
 The second phase is completed in Solas.
 The fourth and sixth phases are completed in an Institute of Technology.
 At the completion of the fourth and sixth phases the apprentice must pass the relevant examinations.

 Advanced entry to higher certificate courses is available depending on the apprentice's results in phase 6.
-The Institute of Technology Tralee has apprentices currently pursuing Phase 4 and Phase 6 modules of the Agricultural Mechanics Apprenticeships.
+The Institute of Technology Tralee has apprentices currently pursuing Phase 4 and Phase 6 modules of the Agricultural Mechanics and Carpentry & Joinery Apprenticeships.
 IT Tralee is the only college in the country which offers craft level apprenticeship courses in Agricultural Mechanics.
-At the Institute apprentices will experience and study state-of-the-art technology employed in the agricultural sector.

 WHAT ARE MY CAREER OPPORTUNITIES?